Delhi Development Authority

-Delhi Development Authority (DDA) is a Government of India institution under the Ministry of Housing and Urban Affairs aimed at developing world class infrastructure in the national capital city of Delhi.
-It develops residential and commercial complexes, community centers, parks, bridges etc. in the city of Delhi.
-DDA operations require acquisition, development, sale and transfers of land and property.
+Delhi Development Authority (DDA) is a Government of India institution under the Ministry of Housing and Urban Affairs aimed at developing world-class infrastructure in the national capital city of Delhi.
+It develops residential and commercial complexes, community centers, parks, bridges, etc. in the city of Delhi.
+DDA operations require the acquisition, development, sale, and transfer of land and property.
 The nature of business results in a lot of commercial disputes with very high value.

-- Internal communication and file tracking within departments and legal function
+- Internal communication and file tracking within departments and legal functions.

-- Filing replies and complying to court orders in time to avoid penalties
+- Filing replies and complying with court orders in time to avoid penalties.

-- Lack of visibility to senior management on key metrics and actionables
+- Lack of visibility to senior management on key metrics and actionable.

 DDA has implemented the Provakil Litigation Management system across its organization.
-There five key components of the system are the following:
+These five key components of the system are the following:

 - Process Automation - Provakil has helped automate multiple processes for DDA.
 Some of them include:

 - Entrustment- Entrustment is the process of allocation of panel advocates to cases.
-It requires generation of a templatized letter document with the details of the case, property etc. that has to be approved by the Chief Legal Officer and emailed to the selected advocate.
+It requires the generation of a templatized letter document with the details of the case, property, etc. that has to be approved by the Chief Legal Officer and emailed to the selected advocate.

 - External Counsel Management- Managing external counsels is one of the most important aspects of the system because of a high dependency.
 There are over 1500 counsels who attend hearings.
-After every hearing an automated form is sent via email to the counsel to report the details of the hearing in terms of court orders, compliances, replies needed, evidence to be filed etc. This communication is relayed to the law officer and users of the concerned department to ensure court compliances are done on time.
+After every hearing an automated form is sent via email to the council to report the details of the hearing in terms of court orders, compliances replies needed, evidence to be filed, etc. This communication is relayed to the law office and users of the concerned department to ensure court compliances are done on time.
 The system also sends case updates regarding hearings and orders to the counsels.

-- 10,000+ hearing date updates delivered every month to ensure proper representation and preparation
+- 10,000+ hearing date updates were delivered every month to ensure proper representation and preparation.

-- 500+ Entrustment documents automatically every month25% reduction in time spent by legal team for checking updates, advocate follow ups and system updation
+- 500+ Entrustment documents automatically every month25% reduction in time spent by the legal team for checking updates, advocate follow-ups, and system updations.

 Provakil Case Study Newsletter